FAQs about Seaspoon edible seaweed, it's harvesting and nutrition

 Is seaweed good to eat?

 Seaweed is great to eat and can be used directly – either raw, dried or cooked - dependant on species.
-While low in calories, seaweed contains a vast abundance of important minerals, trace element, proteins and vitamins, as well as dietary fibre and vital oils and fats.
+While low in fat, seaweed contains a vast abundance of important minerals, trace element, proteins and vitamins, as well as dietary fibre and vital oils.
 Seaweed like fish, is great brain food.

 The mineral content of seaweeds, in the main, are greater than those found in plants grown in soil.